zian101101/zian101101/README.md

 <h1>Hello!
 My name is Ghazian Tsabit Alkamil</h1>
 <h4>You can call me Zian .
-I'm a Informatics Engineering Student in Bandung Institute of Technology (ITB)</h4>
+I'm an Informatics Engineering Student in Bandung Institute of Technology (ITB)</h4>

 ## Contacts
 <br/>